cburgmer/json-path-comparison/QUERY_NAMING_PATTERN.md

 ## Why?

-So queries can be easy discussed in bug reports, clarify the intent of the query (e.g. the area of test) and group queries easily by sorting alphabetically.
+So queries can be easily discussed in bug reports, clarify the intent of the query (e.g. the area of test) and group queries easily by sorting alphabetically.

+## Naming

+- Operator: fragment of a JSONPath selector.
+- Selector: one or more operators passed to the JSONPath evaluation, starting with the root operator.
+- Document: JSON payload the selector is evaluated against.
+- Query: Pair of selector and a document.

 ## Open questions
 - Will this translate to the current table